Prescribing Addyi is easy

 See full prescribing information for complete boxed warning.

-• Use of ADDYI and alcohol together close in time increases the risk of severe hypotension and syncope.
+• Use of ADDYI and alcohol together close in time increases this risk.
 Counsel patients to wait at least two hours after consuming one or two standard alcoholic drinks before taking ADDYI at bedtime or to skip their ADDYI dose if they have consumed three or more standard alcoholic drinks that evening.

 INDICATION